 Additional Tips and Advice

 - Consider pruning the trees back to reduce the amount of debris that falls onto the concrete area.
-If that doesn’t work, consider removing the tree.

 - Retractable covers area available and will prevent the tree debris from landing on the concrete.